Environmental Science and Terrestrial Resource Management (ESRM) Major and Minor

 Students studying Environmental Science and Resource Management (ESRM) learn about natural and human-dominated landscapes and how to apply this knowledge to real-world problems.
 With a focus on sustainability, students work with professors and regional experts on environmental issues.
 Fieldwork gives students enhanced opportunities for experiential learning and service in a rich contextual landscape.

 ESRM is an open major, which means students currently registered at UW can declare this major at any time as long as they have a 2.0 cumulative grade point average.
 It is also transfer-friendly, allows for over 50 free electives and can easily be combined with minors and double degrees.
-Learn more about the ESRM Major requirements and scholarship opportunities available.
+Learn more about the ESRM Major requirements, internship guidelines, and scholarship opportunities available.

 A minor in ESRM is also available.
 Review the requirements for this degree on the ESRM Minor page.